Skip to content

 What is pre-market trading?

 Pre-market trading enables you to trade a market before the main session opens.
-For example, while most Hong Kong traders can only access US stock markets from 10.30pm to 5am (UTC +8), pre-market trading could enable you to access these markets hours before they open.
+For example, most Hong Kong traders can only access US stock markets from 10.30pm to 5am (UTC +8).
+However, with our 24/5¹ offering on around 700 US shares, you can trade well before the opening bell.

 We offer exclusive extended and pre-market hours on All Sessions stocks, indices, forex pairs and options.
 We also provide weekend trading before the Monday open on selected global indices and the GBP/USD forex pair – available when you trade with us.

-What is post-market trading?
+What is after hours (post-market) trading?

 You’ll also be able to access our weekend trading offering after the Saturday early morning close on selected global indices and the GBP/USD forex pair – available when you trade with us.

-Learn what moves pre-market and post-market prices
+Learn what moves pre-market and after-hours prices

-Choose a pre-market or post-market strategy
+Choose a pre-market or after-hours strategy

 Trading breakouts